Broadband speeds are over a third quicker compared to a year ago. But we still lag behind many of our closest European neighbours.

 The tiny principality of Liechtenstein comes next with an average speed of 222.98Mbps while Denmark rounds out the top five with an with an average speed of 210.51Mbps.

 It will be immediately striking to most that all of these countries share similarities.
 Most are within Western Europe, are wealthy, and all are either very small or island nations.
-It is much easier to roll out pure fibre broadband and 5G mobile broadband to a smaller population and/or across a smaller area after all.
+It's much easier to roll out pure fibre broadband and 5G mobile broadband to a smaller population and/or across a smaller area after all.

 Mind you, Ireland fits most of this criteria too and we're not doing quite as well...